tonyvict/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Tutor enters delgrade command with student index and subject-assessment identifier.
+1. Tutor enters command to delete grade with corresponding student index and subject-assessment details.
 2. ClassRosterPro validates index and subject-assessment format.
 3. ClassRosterPro checks if the grade exists.
-4. ClassRosterPro removes the grade and confirms.\
+4. ClassRosterPro removes the grade successfully.\
   Use case ends.

 **Extensions:**